zvikesh/rap-annotations-cheat-sheet/Header Annotations.md

 }
 ```

+## Fact Composite View

-## Fact Composite View View
+Fact Composite View lists all the measures from Analytical Basic View and other helper Basic Views.

-Fact Composite View encapsultes to get all the measures from one or more basic views and their derivation logic using Bult-In Fn, CASE etc.
+Fact Composite View will also have all the derivation logic for the measures derived using Bult-In Fn, CASE etc.
-If all the measures are readily available in Basic Source View, Fact View can be skipped.
+If all the measures are readily available in Analytical Basic View, Fact View can be skipped.

 ```
 -- Metadata